eaoui/semantta/README.md

 - Import OWL/RDF ontologies and metadata in standard RDF formats (RDF/XML, Turtle, N‑Triples, JSON‑LD, …)
 - Build a SHACL‑based, ontology‑aware Application Profile (AP)
 - Create, import, edit, delete, and validate linked data against the AP and ontologies
-- Generate an AP from existing metadata in one click
+- Generate a profile automatically from existing metadata
-- Public dataset exploration with label‑first display and an interactive graph
+- Explore the dataset publicly with label‑first display and an interactive graph
+- Switch between dark, light, and system theme modes
-- Plugin system and theme layers for extensibility and customisability
+- Extend the system with plugins and themes
-- Progressive Web App (PWA) with dark and light mode support
+- Progressive Web App (PWA)

+Semantta is domain‑independent and can host data from any domain.

 ## Used Technologies